EmmanuelADAM/jade/README.md

 [(version web)](https://emmanueladam.github.io/jade/)

-Set of source code or the course/tutorial about multiagent programming with the JADE platform.
+Set of source codes for the course/tutorial on multi-agent programming with the JADE platform.

 To run these codes, it is necessary to import the library "[JadeUPHF.jar](https://github.com/EmmanuelADAM/JadeUPHF/blob/master/JadeUPHF.jar)".
-This library is a update, with JAVA 17, of the last official version of  [Jade] (https://jade.tilab.com) of Tilab and add functionalities to easier the implementation of agents.
+This library is an update, with JAVA 17, of the last official version of  [Jade] (https://jade.tilab.com) of Tilab and add functionalities to easier the implementation of agents.

-The source code of these new version, the library and notes about it are accessible from here : [JadeUPHF](https://emmanueladam.github.io/JadeUPHF/)".
+The source of this new version, the library and notes, can be accessed from here : [JadeUPHF](https://emmanueladam.github.io/JadeUPHF/)".

 _The following codes need, thus, this library and Java >= 17._

+><small>*NB. if you get this error in your prefered IDE while launching an example :*
+>>*SEVERE: Communication failure while joining agent platform: No ICP active*
+>
+>*The reason is that you have not closed the previous jade instance.
+Completely stop/close a jade run before
+> launching another one*</small>

 ----